 William F. Lamb, Felix Creutzig, Jan C. Minx, Max C. Callaghan

-cities could lead the way in climate change mitigation and provide a test-bed for policy experiments and social change. there is already a large body of case ystudy literature to learn from and translate into different urban contexts 1.
+IPCC and related communities put increasing emphasis on cities, suggesting that urban settlements could lead the way in climate change mitigation and provide a test-bed for policy experiments and social change.
+While an underlying coherent understanding of solutions and opportunities remains fragmented, there is already a large body of case studies literature to learn from and translate into different urban contexts 1.
 However, a number of practical and conceptual challenges stand in the way.
 First, the literature tends to focus on cases in large, wealthy and globally connected cities, despite the majority of the global population residing in much smaller agglomerations.
 Second, a comprehensive overview of which mitigation topics have been researched for what cities is currently lacking.
 Third, secondary analysis of the case study literature is extremely sparse and does not employ structured methods.
-Learning about urban mitigation solutions requires
+Here we perform a meta-analysis of the literature landscape of case studies on climate mitigation solutions in cities.
+We find that … Learning about urban mitigation solutions requires more efforts in performing transparent systematic review on generalizable topics, such as spatial scalability, from individual cities and issues to comparative reviews on large set of cities with multiple entangled climate mitigation strategies.

 Cities experience similar dynamics of urbanisation and agglomeration 2, are faced with structurally comparable decarbonisation challenges 3, and are increasingly interconnected through trade, globalisation, and coordinated social or political movements 4,5.
 The opportunities for comparative research across cities are therefore widely discussed 6,7, with much of the urban climate change mitigation literature dedicated to case studies of local mitigation actions, or horizontal comparisons of actions across a small number of cities.
 Learning from these studies is important to satisfy increasing demands for a solutions orientation in the field 8 and to support the urgent upscaling of efforts required to keep global warming below 1.5°C or 2°C 9.

 The 6th Assessment Cycle will again include dedicated chapters on urban systems, in both Working Groups II and III.
-Urban assessments and research networks are in their infancy, but gaining momentum (UCCRN, ICLEI 10 Case studies are prominent in these assessments: often they are presented in dedicated boxed sections (IPCC, ARC3.2), are curated in libraries of urban initiatives (ICLEI), or are simply placed in the text as examples of policies and actions.
+Urban assessments and research networks are in their infancy, but gaining momentum, as exemplified by the Urban Climate Change Research Network (UCCRN, ICLEI), and in renewed efforts to foster a global urban science 10.
+Case studies are prominent in these assessments: often they are presented in dedicated boxed sections (IPCC, ARC3.2), are curated in libraries of urban initiatives (ICLEI), or are simply placed in the text as examples of policies and actions.
 But despite their importance to narrative flow and showcasing feasible actions, individual cases can have an ambiguous scientific role – often they tend towards ‘success stories’ rather than failures, favour description over analysis, and lack claims of generalisability.
 There is little evidence that we are learning from these studies and applying their lessons to other contexts.